valeryleslie/valeryleslie/README.md

 - 👋 Hi, I’m @valeryleslie
-- 👀 I’m interested in data cleaning, processing, and data analysis!
-I'm currently on a deep dive on Graph Theory and Spectral CLustering!
-- 🌱 I’m currently learning Data Theory at UCLA!
+- 🌱 I’m a Machine Learning Engineer.
+I enjoy making solutions that are sustainable, using AI as a tool to increase quality of life, and petting dogs.
-- 📫 How to reach me valery12leslie@gmail.com!
+- 📫 How to reach me: valery12leslie@gmail.com!
+Let's chat!

 <!---
 valeryleslie/valeryleslie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.